Gabe Carimi: Professional career

-2011 NFL Draft
+2011 NFL draft

-Carimi was drafted in the first round of the 2011 NFL Draft by the Chicago Bears, with the 29th pick on April 28, 2011.
+Carimi was selected in the first round of the 2011 NFL draft by the Chicago Bears, with the 29th pick on April 28, 2011.
 The Bears had actually sought to trade up and pick Carimi even earlier in the draft.
 They tried to make a trade with the Baltimore Ravens, to use Baltimore's earlier slot to select Carimi at No. 26, but the trade fell through at the last moment due to a miscommunication.
 In the year prior to drafting Carimi, the Bears had allowed a league-high 56 sacks, and ranked 22nd in running the ball.

 Bears Head Coach Lovie Smith said Carimi would come in as a left tackle.
 General manager Jerry Angelo said he is versatile enough to play both left and right tackle, while Smith said the Bears would keep all options open, including potentially that of guard.
 He was nicknamed "The Bear Jew" after the Bears drafted him, a reference to a character in the movie Inglourious Basterds, by Chicago radio personality Dan Bernstein, of 670 "The Score."
 Carimi tweeted that he was considering adopting the nickname.